Engineering · Chess

 How it's built

 Pure data layer.
-BroadcastService is a dependency-free async module: it fetches, parses rate-limit headers, and returns a structured result.
+BroadcastService is a dependency-free async module — it fetches, parses rate-limit headers, computes standings from raw PGN, and returns a structured result.
 The React layer never calls fetch directly.
 This keeps the polling logic fully unit-testable with a mocked fetch.

 useReducer for state.
 All state lives in a single useReducer at the top of the component tree — no external store.
-The reducer is a plain (state, action) → state function, the same pattern as the Vienna trainer, and equally straightforward to test in isolation.
+The reducer is a plain (state, action) → state function, identical in structure to the Vienna trainer, and equally straightforward to test in isolation.

 Rate-limit back-off.
 Every response carries an X-RateLimit-Remaining header.
-When it drops below 10, the polling interval switches from 60 seconds to 5 minutes automatically — no manual configuration needed.
+When it drops below 10, the polling interval switches from 60 seconds to 5 minutes automatically.